 Sustainability-linked bonds offer resource-intensive industries a viable solution to finance change and work towards a greener future.
 But there are plenty of challenges.
 Four of APG’s experts in this field explain how large investors can play a role in this transition.
 “We believe it is our role is to help push the market in the right direction.”

 Sectors like steel, cement, chemicals and some forms of transportation support many of our basic needs.
 But these hard-to-abate industries are also collectively responsible for nearly a third of global CO2 emissions.
-As a major sustainable debt investor, APG is taking a proactive stance in looking at ways to support this challenging but vital transition and is committed to playing a role in the development of the sustainability-linked bond (SLB) market.
+As a major responsible debt investor, APG is taking a proactive stance in looking at ways to support this challenging but vital transition and is committed to playing a role in the development of the sustainability-linked bond (SLB) market.
 Finding instruments to help finance these changes requires APG to tread carefully as a responsible investor.

 “Through constant engagement with the market, we believe we can implement our clients’ investment policy and help companies make the transition,” says New York-based Simone Andrews.
 She works together with fellow fixed income responsible investing expert in Amsterdam, Willem Hettinga, US credit analyst Joshua Linder and EU credit portfolio manager Oscar Jansen.
 They draw up investment guidelines and liaise with issuers, banks and peers to critically assess new issue structures and ensure the sustainable integrity of this growing market.